-The users who run the network are known as “miners.”
+The users who run the network are “miners.”
 Who are Bitcoin’s “miners”?
 They are the users who have agreed to contribute computing power.
-The computing power is used to verify transactions on the network.
+The computing power goes to verifying transactions on the network.
 In exchange for this contribution, miners receive rewards in the form of BTC.

 This is how new bitcoins are added to the circulating supply.
 When users mine all 21 million BTC, they will still earn financial rewards from transaction fees.

-As more and more bitcoins are mined, there is an increase in the network’s “mining difficulty.”
-This means that more computational power is required to mine BTC as time progresses.
+As more and more bitcoins are in circulation, there is an increase in the network’s “mining difficulty.”
+This means that users require more computational power to mine BTC as time progresses.
 As a result, it has become nearly impossible to mine BTC without a roomful of expensive computing equipment.
 Additionally, the network undergoes a “halving,” when mining rewards are cut in half every four years.

 To mine bitcoins, a miner must set up a “full node.”
 A full node is a computer on a blockchain network that keeps an updated copy of the entire blockchain.
 It is possible to run a full Bitcoin node without becoming a miner.
 While there are no financial benefits to this practice, running a full node does increase the network’s speed and security.